 There are so many things to love about November in the south.
 Fall is finally here.
 With that comes cooler temperatures and fall colors in our beautiful trees.
-I absolutely love the bright yellow leaves the most.
 I live on the coast, so most of our trees are evergreen with a few deciduous thrown in.
-Not too many of those lemon yellow beauties here, so when I find one, I stop everything and drink it in.
-I also love spending time lingering over all things pumpkin spice!
-So believe me when I tell you how this recipe will become one of your fall favorites.
-Right up there with gazing at those yellow trees!
-I think it’s the butterscotch chips baked into the bread.
+Not too many trees with lemon yellow fall leaves here, so when I find one, I stop everything and drink it in.

 Today, let’s talk about baking with pumpkin.
 How about something like this?

 I know the world is awash with pumpkin spice lattes right now.
 So how about something a little bit different?
 This Chocolate and Butterscotch Chip Pumpkin bread is not exactly a bread and not exactly a cake.
 It’s somewhere in between and it’s utter perfection!

 This Pumpkin Bread recipe travels really well.
 If you bake it with Parchment paper covering the bottom and sides and spilling out over top, you can easily take your bake to it’s destination in the baking pan.
 No spilled cakes here!
 When you get to your destination, lift the bread from the pan using the paper.
 Place it neatly on your serving dish and discard the paper.
 Slice and serve.
 It doesn’t get a lot more low stress than that, people.